-UKCA occupies three sections of the MetUM: section 34 (tracers and chemistry diagnostics); section 38 (aerosol diagnostics); and section 37 (UKCA lateral boundary conditions).
+UKCA occupies four sections of the MetUM: section 34 (tracers); section 38 (aerosol diagnostics); section 50 (chemistry diagnostics); and section 37 (UKCA lateral boundary conditions).
 Each section currently contains a maximum of 512 items.
 These are allocated as shown in table 1.
 All of the prognostic advected tracers in use for both aerosols and chemistry are contained in section 34, with a maximum number of 150 tracers allowed.
 Some short-lived species in the chemical schemes are not transported, but are retained in the atmosphere dump file as non-advected prognostics.
 Other quantities (like the tropospheric heterogeneous rates) are required for the next timestep, so are also retained in the dump.
-Section 34 and 37 are referenced in the UMUI because configuration is required, however section 38 is used purely for diagnostics so it is not referenced in the UMUI.
+Section 34 and 37 are referenced in the UMUI because configuration is required, however sections 38 and 50 are used purely for diagnostics so are not referenced in the UMUI.